colll78/cardano-lightning/docs/adrs/minimal-state.md

 for, and by its complement, which are **unaccounted** for.

 A snapshot can be used when stepping the channel.
-When used, it provides a lower bound on the future settlement.
+When used, it provides a lower bound indices on the future settlement.

 ```haskell
 data Exclude = [Index]